OpenTechSchool/html-css-beginners/core/portfolio.md

 Nav ul is a way to specify not all the ul elements on the page but just the one that is nav's child.
 Most of the properties we write here you already know or you can eaily check on the cheatsheet.

-Now we want to talk about one of them in particular, because it's very powerful: float: right.
+Now we want to talk about one of them in particular, because it's very powerful: `float: right`.

 This tells the selected selector to get out from the normal flow of the HTML element (usually HTML elements are block elements, which means that they are displayed one after the other vertically in the page as a block) and move to the right-most side of the div in which it is wrapped.